 A section of Dolores Umbridge’s Ministry of Magic office, including her garish kitten plates, perfectly putrid pink costumes and desk, are also on display as well as Defence Against the Dark Arts professor Remus Lupin’s costumes, magical projector and gramophone

 Though I am not sure it was the actual Dolores Umbridge we spotted on the night we went along:

 Centre stage of the new exhibition though is the table in the drawing room with Bellatrix Lestrange, The Death Eaters, The Malfoy family and Lord Voldermort himself.
 On top of the table is a Nagini, Voldermort’s snake.
 It truly is stunning set.

 And of course there are lots of smaller props that are really what capture my imagine.
 Items that might have been in the films for a few seconds in the background, but still they were painstakingly made, and kept.
 And it is these that keep me coming back as I see different things every time.

 It is essential that you pre-book your tickets, which you can do here

-And from 14th November the Hogwarts in the Snow feature starts until early February and is a must see.
+And in November the Hogwarts in the Snow feature usually starts until early February and is a must see.
 It is utterly breathtaking.
 I would really recommend you book tickets for this as soon possible as it gets very busy